 Chemical Control Options

-Sonar Q Granular and Restore Liquid are fluridone compounds and come in both liquid and granular formulations and though not labeled for control of Spike Rush, have also been effective on Spike Rush.
+Sonar Q Granular and Fluridone Liquid are fluridone compounds and come in both liquid and granular formulations and though not labeled for control of Spike Rush, have also been effective on Spike Rush.
 These are broad spectrum, systemic herbicides.
 Systemic herbicides are absorbed and move within the plant to the site of action.
 Systemic herbicides tend to act more slowly than contact herbicides, but unlike the contact herbicides will completely kill the root system of the rush.

-Shore-Klear Liquid and Aqua Neat Liquid are both glyphosate products that work great on the rush or any type of weeds growing in and around water and have half or more foliage out of the water.
+Shore-Klear Liquid and Aqua Neat Liquid are both products that work great on the rush or any type of weeds growing in and around water and have half or more foliage out of the water.
 We recommend mixing with Cygnet Plus surfactant and spraying directly onto the foliage on a calm, sunny morning.

-One potential problem with any chemical control method is the chance of oxygen depletion after the treatment caused by the decomposition of the dead plant material.
+One potential problem with any chemical control method is the chance of after the treatment caused by the decomposition of the dead plant material.
 Oxygen depletions can kill fish in the pond.
 If the pond is heavily infested with weeds it may be possible (depending on the herbicide chosen) to treat the pond in sections and let each section decompose for about two weeks before treating another section.
 If you plan to treat the entire body of water we recommend aeration, particularly at night, for several days after the herbicide treatment.
 This will help prevent oxygen depletion and ensure sufficient oxygen for fish.

 Spike Rush can be propagated by transplanting whole plants with rhizomes into shallow water areas during the winter or early spring.